quantum-kite/kite/docs/documentation/calculation.md

 * `#!python num_disorder`
   : Defines the number of disorder realizations (and specifies the boundary twist angles if the `#!python "random"` boundary mode is chosen).

-Some parameters are specific of the target function:
+Some parameters are more specific, such as:

 * `#!python direction`
   : Specifies the component of the linear (longitudinal: (`#!python 'xx'`, `#!python 'yy'`, `#!python 'zz'`), transversal: (`#!python 'xy'`, `#!python 'yx'`, `#!python 'xz'`, `#!python 'yz'`)) or the nonlinear conductivity tensor (e.g., `#!python 'xyx'` or `#!python 'xxz'`) to be calculated.